Work About Process Blog Contact

 Custom form handling with Cloudflare Workers and D1

 To store the form submissions, I decided to use D1, Cloudflare’s managed SQL database.
-I also created a simple dashboard for viewing the submissions, protected by Cloudflare Access, and set up push notifications to my phone via Pushover so I know right away when a new submission comes in.
+I also built a simple dashboard for viewing them, protected by Cloudflare Access, and wired up push notifications via Pushover so I know the moment a new one comes in.

 The shape of the solution